-Your EIP card will arrive in a plain envelope from “Money Network Cardholder Services.”
+Your EIP card will arrive in an envelope from “Money Network Cardholder Services.”
 Don’t throw it away thinking it’s junk mail or a scam.
 The Visa name will appear on the front of the EIP card; the back of the card has the name of the issuing bank, MetaBank, N.A.
+This round, the envelope will also have the Treasury seal to prevent people from throwing it away.
 Note that you can’t request you receive your stimulus payment by debit card — it either arrives that way or it doesn’t.

 Don’t throw away your stimulus payment by accident

 Why would you do that?
-People are rightly suspicious of unsolicited cards through the mail, and the Economic Impact Payment (EIP) cards arrive in plain envelopes with the return address “Money Network Cardholder Services” from MetaBank in Omaha, Nebraska.
-That doesn’t sound like a government payment to most people.
+People are rightly suspicious of unsolicited cards through the mail.
+The Economic Impact Payment (EIP) cards arrive in envelopes with the return address “Money Network Cardholder Services” from MetaBank in Omaha, Nebraska.
+They also have the Treasury seal.
 In addition, the IRS says it might send you an EIP card, even if its Get My Payment tool says you’re getting a check.
 AARP has heard from members that some people suspect the cards are a fraud or an unsolicited credit card offer, meaning some people have shredded them or thrown them away.

 Naturally, wherever there is money involved, there are usually scammers trying to take it from you.
 Nevertheless, for the 4 million people who receive those EIP prepaid debit cards, the money can be a lifeline in the pandemic.
 To avoid losing your stimulus payment: